pygame/pygame/docs/reST/ref/controller.rst

       | :sl:`Check if the Controller has been opened and is currently connected.`
       | :sg:`attached() -> bool`

-      Return True if the Controller object is opened and connected.
+      Returns True if the Controller object is opened and connected.

       .. ## Controller.attached ##

    .. method:: as_joystick

-      | :sl:`Return a pygame.joystick.Joystick() object`
+      | :sl:`Returns a pygame.joystick.Joystick() object`
       | :sg:`as_joystick() -> Joystick object`

-      Return a pygame.joystick.Joystick() object created from this controller's index
+      Returns a pygame.joystick.Joystick() object created from this controller's index

       .. ## Controller.as_joystick ##